Josh Bell Player Props: Guardians vs. Rockies

-The Cleveland Guardians, including Josh Bell (.439 on-base percentage in past 10 games, 102 points above season-long percentage), battle starter Ryan Feltner and the Colorado Rockies at Progressive Field, Tuesday at 6:10 PM ET.
+On Wednesday, Josh Bell (hitting .333 in his past 10 games) and the Cleveland Guardians face the Colorado Rockies, whose starting pitcher will be German Marquez.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Rockies.
+He had a one-hit performance in his most recent game (1-for-4) against the Rockies.

 Josh Bell Game Info & Props vs. the Rockies